Learn Hindi on any device, anywhere, the best way to learn a language online. Buy Rosetta Stone Hindi.

 Once you’ve learned the Hindi alphabet and a few common Hindi words, it’s time to take the next step and begin to acquire the building blocks of conversation.
 Common phrases like good morning, सुप्रभात (suprabhāta), will make up the backbone of your interactions with native Hindi speakers.
 Here’s how to jumpstart learning these common conversational phrases.

 Because Hindi has many words borrowed from other languages, it can also have some confusing synonyms.
 For instance, the word love in Hindi has several different expressions depending on the situation: प्यार (pyar), मोहब्बत (mohabbat), प्रेम (prem) and इश्क़ (ishq).
 Learning common words and phrases in the context in which they are used will help you to feel confident you’re using the appropriate word or phrase for the setting.

 The Hindi writing script Devanagari can be particularly troublesome for language learners, but you only need to study the basics to begin to speak and understand Hindi.
 Focus on learning common words and phrases in context and practise pronunciation instead of vocabulary acquisition.
 It’s also tempting to get mired down in grammar rules, but beyond learning gendered nouns, Hindi pronouns, and verb conjugations, you shouldn’t spend much time as a beginner struggling with Hindi grammar.

 Immerse yourself in Hindi

 What’s the point of learning a language if you’re unable to speak it when it matters?
-The most significant factor in whether language learners feel confident speaking Hindi is practice, practice, practice.
+The most significant factor in whether language learners feel confident speaking Hindi is practise, practise, practise.
 Find as many opportunities as possible to speak Hindi out loud in unscripted conversations, either via Rosetta Stone live tutoring or through interactions with other Hindi language learners in Rosetta Stone’s online community.

 Learn Hindi Pronunciation